 Pope Benedict’s 'Little Consistory'

-Geographical Balance Added to College of Cardinals
+Geographical balance will be added to the College of Cardinals Nov.
+24.

 Pope Benedict XVI has named six new cardinals as a "gesture of the universality of the Church" and "in the context of the New Evangelization."

 The new members of the College of Cardinals, including one American — Vatican Archbishop James Harvey — will be appointed in an unexpected consistory, scheduled to take place Nov.
 24.

 Speaking extemporaneously Oct.
 27 at the final session of the Synod of Bishops on the New Evangelization, the Pope said the "little consistory" would "complete" a previous one held in February, at which 22 new cardinals were appointed.
 Many of those new cardinals hailed from Europe and Italy in particular.
 Ten were also cardinals of the Roman Curia.

 The Holy Father said these six new cardinals do not come from Europe.
 This shows the Church is for "all peoples, speaks in every language," the Pope added.
 "It is always the Church of Pentecost, not the Church of one continent, but of the universal Church."

 The Pope invited "everyone to pray for the newly elected, asking the maternal intercession of the Blessed Virgin Mary, that they will always love with courage and dedication to Christ and his Church."